scratchfoundation/scratch-vm/docs/extensions.md

 copying blocks into the backpack.
 In some cases the default method of serialization may not be appropriate for a block defined by an extension; in these cases the extension may choose to override the default behavior.

-Specify a function name in a block's `serialize` property to override serialization behavior for that block.
+For custom serialization, an extension may add a `serialization` property to the object returned by `getInfo()`.
+The `serialization` property should contain a property for each block opcode which requires custom serialization, and the value of the property should be an object which specifies a function name for `serialize` and `deserialize` functions.
-Similarly, specify a function name in a block's `deserialize` property to override deserialization behavior for that block.
-If multiple blocks need custom serialization they may share functions but are not required to do so.
+If multiple blocks need custom serialization or deserialization they may share functions but are not required to do so.

-The `serialize` function should take a block as a parameter and return an array -- see `serializePrimitiveBlock` from the `scratch-vm` source code as an example.
+The `serialize` function should take a block as a parameter and return JSON -- see `serializePrimitiveBlock` from the `scratch-vm` source code as an example.
 The `deserialize` function should reverse the operation.
+Note that the default deserialization code must be able to recognize the extension ID and block opcode from the output of the `serialize` function in order to call the extension's custom `deserialize` function.

 **WARNING**: the serialization format may change without warning to extension authors.
 Please use custom serialization only when absolutely necessary, and only within "core" extensions.